sagedevgroup/opet_smartcontract/scripts/README.md

 pip3 install -r requirements.txt
 ```

-Also, there is solc compiler reqired.
+Also, the solc compiler is required.
 Install it with:

 ```commandline
 sudo add-apt-repository ppa:ethereum/ethereum